Data-driven upper bounds and event attribution for unprecedented heatwaves: Results

 Third, our general conclusions hold regardless of what corner of the globe we are considering.
 For each of the continental subregions shown in Figure~\ref{fig:ub_unc}, as one moves from left (more traditional, M1 and M2) to right (more novel, M3 and M4) across the $x$-axis the colors darken, indicating that more events are contained with less certainty and a higher probability.
-Furthermore, the addition of multiple covariates (M2) degrades performance relative to excluding ENSO and SPEI in all subregions.
-The real-impossible events are the most ``explainable'' in Eastern North America, where 94.4\% of events are contained by (at least) the best estimate under M4.
-On the other hand, real-impossible are events are less ``explainable'' in Australia, where just 50\% of events are contained by (at least) the best estimate under M4.
+Furthermore, \newTxt{in all subregions} the addition of multiple covariates (M2) degrades performance relative to excluding \st{ENSO and SPEI} \newTxt{the drivers of large scale climate variability (as in M1)}. \st{in all subregions.} The \st{real-impossible} \newTxt{unprecedented} events are the most ``explainable'' in Eastern North America, where 94.4\% of events are contained by (at least) the best estimate under M4.
+On the other hand, \st{real-impossible} \newTxt{unprecedented} are events are less ``explainable'' in Australia, where just 50\% of events are contained by (at least) the best estimate under M4.

 In conclusion, it is clear that whether or not a given historical event is deemed ``impossible'' is largely a function of what statistical methods are used: it is \textit{very likely} that 69.5\% more events are contained by data-driven upper bounds when accounting for both climatological and weather dependence, relative to the traditional approach (16.2\% for M1, compared to 85.7\% for M4).